anelda/adore-toolkit/content/docs/definitions/_index.md

 ---
 # Title, summary, and page position.
-linktitle: 1.
+linktitle: 2.
 Definitions
 summary: Familiarise yourself with the vocabulary used in this toolkit.
-weight: 1
+weight: 3
-icon: book
+icon:
 icon_pack: fas

 # Page metadata.
-title: 1.
+title: 2.
 Definitions
 date: '2023-09-01T00:00:00Z'
 type: book # Do not modify.
 ---